 - The characters look like Saturday morning cartoons for kids but are in fact very sinister (part of the whole irony thing).
 The Diaper gang members look as sweet as the Smurfs, yet don’t think twice before chopping your head off and steal your wallet.
 The mayor of the city looks like a cute little girl but treats people...
 See full review

 For starters this is filler and no matter how much they try to make it seem like it’s canon, it’s not since the events are never mentioned in the series, nor they fit somewhere in specific.
 That aside, the movie sticks out from the precious ones, all of which were also filler, by having several pop idol songs, all of which are cringe.
 They don’t fit in the setting of One Piece and they are mostly animated with CGI so they don’t even look good.
 But even as a standalone story it doesn’t make any sense since there’s too much going on without proper build up.
 Most of it...
 See full review

-When The Devil is a Part-timer came out back in 2013 a lot of people loved it because they had never seen a reverse isekai before.
-It’s otherwise nothing special, just another adaptation of a light novel and a 5/10 at best.
-For a decade many were constantly asking when is another season coming out, and were really excited when they finally heard it’s coming.
-They hyped the living hell out of this show before it came out.
-Then the first episode aired and the entire community forgot its existence.
+When The Devil is a Part-timer came out back in 2013 a lot of people loved it, mostly because they had never seen a reverse isekai before.
+It was otherwise nothing special, just another adaptation of a light novel and a 5/10 at best.
+For a decade many were constantly requesting another season, and were really excited when they finally heard it’s coming.
+No joke, they hyped the living hell out of this show before it came out.
+Then as soon as the first episode aired the entire community forgot its existence.
 How is that possible when they were so hyped up about it?
-It’s not because there were a lot...
+It’s not because there were a...
 See full review

 The initial response from the community regarding this show was nothing but praise and lots of 10s flying around.
 On the other hand my reaction to it was complete apathy since I was looking at the whole thing from a neutral perspective.
 Once you do that most shows are nothing special and Edgerunners is no exception.
 Let’s get this out of the way right away.
 The reasons so many people liked it are: